dwweiss/bruteforce/README.md

 ###### Figure 5: Errorbars of all trials

 It is obvious that a single training is risky, see MSE of training with _leakyrelu_ in Figure 5.
 The first trial (#0) fails perfectly.
 Therefore a required minimum number of 3 repetitions is advised.
-The summary of multiple variations of all parameter ranges is the recommendation of 5 repetitions which represents the economic optimum with regard to computational costs and reliability.